Everything You Need to Know About Missouri's Successful Legal Sports Betting Launch

 Did You Know?

-Before your first bet, confirm these with your sportsbook’s house rules and the MGC:
+Before you place your bets, confirm these with your sportsbook’s house rules and the MGC:

 • College markets: Any restrictions on in-state schools or specific props.

-• Prop limits: Player-prop availability and max bet caps at launch.
+• Prop limits: Player-prop availability and max bet caps.

 • Cash-out/void rules: How early payout, overtime, and abandoned events are handled.

-• Offer eligibility: Whether pre-reg bonuses stack with Day-1 promos.
+• Offer eligibility: Whether pre-reg bonuses stack with early promos.

 Pages related to this topic